 - TrustBrokerAfrica | Addresses common needs and build a service infrastructure providing vital support for all security and incident response teams from Africa.

 In light of the fact that the increasing reliance on ICT in all aspects of daily life has created an environment susceptible to criminal activities, the partners also implement proactive cybersecurity by establishing security team services and a cooperation framework for NREN Computer Security Incident Response Teams (CSIRTs).
 They will also provide a platform for cooperative processing of threat intelligence and attack data.

 Federated Identity Management for Libraries

-Finally, ASREN, UA and WACREN, assisted by GÉANT, will promote awareness through workshops and webinars among the African NREN and R&E community.
+Finally, the UbuntuNet Alliance, WACREN, and ASREN, assisted by GÉANT, promote awareness through workshops and webinars among the African NREN and research and education community.
 These workshops will explore the existing available services on top of connectivity (covering network management, trust and identity, cloud, security, real-time communications), and provide demand-driven support for their uptake and local deployment.